Saturday, August 31, 2013

 Overall, I found the movie all right but not excellent.
 The performances are good, especially Murari, who shines like a star.
 This is Sonam’s best performance to date.
 The music is very good.
 I think I will have to watch it again to understand some things better.
 Raanjhanaa has caused a huge controversy due to its support for the stalking of girls.
 Mihir Shah in Business Standard lambasted the movie in scathing words.
 He says, “Fourth-rate directors working with third-rate stories basking in first-rate praise.
 No wonder we're a second-rate culture.
 Until we stand up and shout that our pop culture, especially our film industry, is an incestuous, regressive cesspool of mediocrity and back-slapping, that 99 percent of our movies are just plain bad, our "soft power" will remain the laughing-stock of the world.

 Films do give out messages.
-Even in the film, Kundan decides to tell Zoya that he loves her after he sees Saajan.
+Even in the film, Kundan tells Zoya that he loves her after seeing Saajan.
 We are always affected by films.
-Films have a huge influence on us, but it is up to us to see how it is treated in the film.
+Films greatly influence us, but it is up to us to see how they are treated in films.
 A film showing murder doesn’t mean that is supports murder.
 Did the murderer get convicted?
 Recall Darr?
 SRK literally stalked Juhi, but in the end, he died.
 In Aashiqui 2, Rahul is an alcoholic, but he dies in the end.
 In Yeh Jawaani Hai Deewani, Avi is an alcoholic and a gambler, but in the end, his bar is not saved by any of his friends, even though they could have saved it.
 Twenty-five lakhs was not a huge sum for Aditi and Taran!
 But they did not.
 Here also, I do agree the film supported stalking, but it was due to the fact Zoya, in a way, abetted it.
 She was enjoying it.
-Why just she doesn’t call the cops?
+Why doesn’t she just call the cops?
 Why did she smile when she slaps Kundan?
 As Baradwaj Rangan puts it excellently,

 “I’m not sure that this film is ‘regressive’ in its attitude towards women.
 The *people* in the film are, sure.
 But the film, I thought, was just telling a story.
 Yes, bad things happen to the women here but does that make the *film* regressive?
 Something to mull over.